- Vol 1: General - Topics Chapters Overview

 - Activities That May Occur During Maintenance

-This chapter provides an overview of the approach the Department uses to identify visual and aesthetic issues that may result from transportation projects.
-Information is provided to give the reader a basic understanding of the Visual Impact Assessment and Scenic Resource Evaluation.
-These studies are used to predict the degree and type of impact proposed projects will have on the “visual” environment.
+This chapter provides an overview of the approach the California Department of Transportation (Department) uses to identify visual and aesthetic issues that may result from transportation projects.
+Information is provided to give the reader a basic understanding of the Visual Impact Assessment (VIA) and Scenic Resource Evaluation (SRE).
+These studies are used to predict the degree and type of impact proposed transportation projects will have on the “visual” environment.

 Visual impacts are mentioned in the National Environmental Policy Act (NEPA) of 1969 and Council on Environmental Quality (CEQ) regulations to implement NEPA under the heading of aesthetics.
 These regulations identify aesthetics as one of the elements or factors in the human environment that must be considered in determining the effects of a project.
 Further, Title 23, USC 109(h) cites “aesthetic values” as a matter that must be fully considered in developing a project.
-CEQA also mentions aesthetics.
+The California Environmental Quality Act (CEQA) also mentions aesthetics.
 Aesthetics, as used in this context relate to the visual impacts of a project.

 - CEQA Guidelines